michalseneor/ASOSMA/OptiKey/viewsandprespectives.md

 ## Analyze and describe the main requirements/features of the product
 OptiKey is an assistive on-screen keyboard.
 It is designed to be used with a low cost eye-tracking device to bring keyboard control, mouse control and speech to people with motor and speech limitations.

+stakeholders view:

+OptiKey is an assistive on-screen keyboard which is designed for a wide range of stakeholders:

+1. OptiKey is designed to be used with a low cost eye-tracking device to bring keyboard control, this helps to people who has motor limitation (can not use their hands with normal keyboard).
+2. It is also designed to be used with speech to people with speech limitations.
+3. It is also designed to be used with mouse control to be useful for all the people.
+4. OptiKey uses a Low cost certificate for Open Source projects from www.certum.eu wich is one of the main resource available for quick and low cost for a customers production key and certificat.

+People with motor and speech limitations, such as people living with Amyotrophic Lateral Sclerosis (ALS) / Motor Neuron Disease (MND), can use this ןncredible keyboard.

 Main Features:
 * [Typing words](https://github.com/OptiKey/OptiKey/wiki/Type-your-first-word)
 * [Writing Numbers, symbols and diacritics](https://github.com/OptiKey/OptiKey/wiki/Numbers,-symbols-and-diacritics)